Diesel Injury Law

 Free Case Evaluation

-CSX argued in this case that Mr. Bowers’ smoking history was the most likely cause of his lung cancer and that Bowers failed to establish causation.
-The trial court granted CSX’s motion to exclude the causation report and granted CSX’s motion for summary judgment on the basis that Dr. Blickenstaff’s differential diagnosis fell short of the requirements for expert testimony.
-The Georgia Court of Appeals in a divided court’s opinion, agreed with the trial court’s decision.
-Because Dr. Blickenstaff refused to rule out smoking, the court deemed his differential diagnosis unreliable and found that his testimony would be unhelpful to the jury.
-The majority opinion noted that Dr. Blickenstaff reached the conclusion that the toxins increased the risk of cancer, but he was not able to confirm the level of exposure necessary to cause lung cancer, the amount of toxins Mr. Luther was exposed to, or the quantity compared to exposures in the various studies he relied on.
+Subsequently, the Georgia Court of Appeals, in a divided opinion, agreed with the trial court’s decision.
+Because Dr. Blickenstaff refused to rule out smoking, the court deemed his differential diagnosis unreliable.
+Moreover, they found that his testimony would be unhelpful to the jury.
+The majority opinion noted that Dr. Blickenstaff concluded the toxins increased the risk of cancer.
+Yet, he did not determine the level of exposure necessary to cause lung cancer, measure the amount of toxins Mr. Luther was exposed to, or compare those exposures to the levels reported in the studies he relied on.

 In the seminal case on the admissibility of expert testimony, Daubert v.
-Merrell Dow Pharmaceutical Inc., the U.S. Supreme Court cautioned against the very standard for evaluating the reliability and relevance of expert testimony which the majority in Bowers applied.
+Merrell Dow Pharmaceutical Inc., the U.S. Supreme Court cautioned against the very standard for evaluating the reliability and relevance of expert testimony that the majority in Bowers applied.
 The Daubert court noted that it would be unreasonable to conclude that the subject of scientific testimony must be known to a certainty, as “there are no certainties in science.”
 (Daubert v.
 Merrell Dow Pharms., Inc).
-Thus, while the proposed expert testimony must be supported by the appropriate grounds on which it is known, it also represents the process for proposing scientific explanations.
-An expert’s opinion should assist the jury in understanding the evidence or determining a fact in issue.
-Ultimately, the adversarial nature of our legal system allows for weak evidence to be attacked through cross-examination or presentation of the evidence to the contrary.
-(Federal Rules of Evidence 702).

-In essence, the Georgia Court of Appeals’ holding undermines the role of the jury and may raise the bar for the admissibility of expert testimony for plaintiffs in FELA cases.
-Obviously, in hindsight, Dr. Blickenstaff should have formally “ruled in” Mr. Bowers’ smoking history as a contributing cause of his lung cancer.
-Since doctors cannot look at a chest x-ray and determine what percentage of the cancer was caused by Mr. Bowers smoking history vs. his railroad exposures, that determination should have been left up to the jurors.
-Questions of fact, such as whether a toxic chemical did cause the harm alleged, are ultimately questions for the jury.
-As noted by the court in Daubert, science is advanced by a broad consideration of multiple hypotheses, and those that “are incorrect will eventually be shown to be so.”
-(Daubert v.
-Merrell Dow Pharms., Inc).
-As the dissenters note, there is no possible available technology that could make this determination in a cancer patient – so why should we hold experts to the same standard.
+In essence, the Georgia Court of Appeals’ holding undermines the role of the jury.
+It may also raise the bar for the admissibility of expert testimony for plaintiffs in FELA cases.
+In hindsight, Dr. Blickenstaff should have formally “ruled in” Mr. Bowers’ smoking history as a contributing cause of his lung cancer.
+Doctors cannot look at a chest x-ray and determine what percentage of the cancer was caused by Mr. Bowers’ smoking history versus his railroad exposures.
+That determination should have been left up to the jurors.

 Works Cited: